Massive California waves injure some onlookers and bring flooding, treacherous beach conditions up the West coast – KION546

 The most extreme impacts were expected along the central and Ventura County coasts, along with Hermosa, Manhattan and Palos Verdes beaches, the weather service in Los Angeles said Thursday.

+Tempestuous waters are also battering Northern California, where the Bay Area could see waves of 28 to 33 feet, the weather service advised.

-The Bay Area is under a high wind alert Friday and could see gusts of up to 50 mph.
-The weather service warned Thursday that the area could see waves of 28 to 33 feet.
+A high wind alert is also in effect for the Bay Area on Friday as wind gusts of up to 50 mph are expected.

-Rain is also expected to fall on the Bay Area and areas north of it throughout the day Friday before spreading south on Saturday.
+Rainfall is likely to stretch northward from the Bay Area throughout the day Friday before shifting south into the weekend.

 Massive waves attract surfers to Mavericks